KaguraRuri/Psy-Eval/README.md

-# PsyEval: PsyEval: A Comprehensive Large Language Model Evaluation Benchmark for Mental Health
+# PsyEval: A Suite of Mental Health Related Tasks for Evaluating Large Language Models

 ## Overview